ARM-software/psa-api/doc/ext-pake/api/pake.rst

         A PAKE algorithm: a value of type :code:`psa_algorithm_t` such that :code:`PSA_ALG_IS_PAKE(alg)` is true.
     .. param:: primitive
         A primitive of type `psa_pake_primitive_t` that is compatible with algorithm ``alg``.
+    .. param:: hash_alg
+        A hash algorithm that is compatible with algorithm ``alg``: a value of type :code:`psa_algorithm_t` such that :code:`PSA_ALG_IS_HASH(alg)` is true.
     .. param:: input_step
         A value of type `psa_pake_step_t` that is valid for the algorithm ``alg``.

     .. return::
-        A sufficient buffer size for the specified PAKE algorithm, primitive, and input step.
+        A sufficient buffer size for the specified PAKE algorithm, primitive, hash algorithm, and input step.
-        An implementation can return either ``0`` or a correct size for a PAKE algorithm, primitive, and output step that it recognizes, but does not support.
+        An implementation can return either ``0`` or a correct size for a PAKE algorithm, primitive, hash algorithm, and input step that it recognizes, but does not support.
         If the parameters are not valid, the return value is unspecified.

     The value returned by this macro is guaranteed to be large enough for any valid input to `psa_pake_input()` in an operation with the specified parameters.